deargle-classes/msbx5500-spring-2020-project/report.md

 For our use case we will be using this data to build a second model to determine whether or not a connection is malicious.

 Each netflow will be ran against both models, leading to two predictions.
-The CTU-13 model will be able to predict whether the netflow is a botnet according to the CTU-13 scenario used, while the Kddcup99model will be able to predict whether it's one of 8 different malicious classes.
+The CTU-13 model will be able to predict whether the netflow is a botnet according to the CTU-13 scenario used, while the Kddcup99 model will be able to predict whether it's one of 8 different malicious classes.

 ### Data Preparation